gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 * Acceptable values of 'kty': Group_OSCORE_Security_Context object

+* Specify the format of the identifiers of group members: TBD2

 * Specify the format and content of 'group\_policies' entries: three values are defined and registered, as content of the entry "Sequence Number Synchronization Method" (see {{ssec-iana-sn-synch-method-registry}}).

 * (Optional) specify the format and content of 'mgt\_key\_material': no.